alardizabal/udacity-vrnd-capstone/README.md

  ## Highlights

- Run 'build.exe' - Tested on an HTC Vive
+ Run 'build.exe' in the Capstone folder - Tested on an HTC Vive

  Video - https://youtu.be/xPksw9rp3Bw